Present in United Kingdom

 In all cases, provide precise details of the location and, if possible, clear, well lit, close-up photographs of the symptoms.

 The pine-tree lappet moth disperses mainly by flying, mainly from June to August, depending on weather and location.
 Male moths can fly many kilometres, but female moths heavy with up to 300 eggs cannot usually fly further than a few hundred metres, limiting the rate of spread of the species by this means.
-They can, however, fly greater distances once they have laid their initial egg batches.
+They can, however, fly greater distances once they have laid their initial egg batches, but they are still believed to be much less than the distances which males can fly.

 Older caterpillars can crawl from tree canopy to tree canopy, but they can also move several hundred metres on the ground to reach new stands of trees.